-The Intermodal Transit Center will combine several modes of public transportation (train and bus, with a possible ferry link in the future) in one convenient Waterfront location (along Bayfront Boulevard near Refugio Creek).
-Design of the train infrastructure improvements – track alignment, signals, pedestrian walkway, center-boarding platform and station structure – is nearly complete.
+The Regional Intermodal Transportation Center (RITC) will combine several modes of public transportation (train and bus, with possible ferry service in the future) in one convenient Waterfront location along Bayfront Boulevard near Refugio Creek.
+Design of the train infrastructure improvements – track alignment, signals, pedestrian walkways, center-boarding platform, and station structure – is nearly complete.

-In addition to the rail, and bus improvements, and a possible ferry terminal, an additional 1,300 homes are proposed to be located in the Waterfront as well as commercial, office, and live-work units.
-The transit center will be easily accessible for bicyclists and pedestrians as well, particularly via the Bay Trail, which will connect to Pinole and Rodeo.
+In addition to the rail and bus improvements and a possible ferry terminal, over 1,300 residential new units are proposed to be located in the Waterfront as well as commercial, office, and live-work space.
+The RITC will be easily accessible for bicyclists and pedestrians, particularly via the Bay Trail that connects Hercules to Pinole and Rodeo.